Thor40/readmeGen/readmeGen/README.md

   # readmeGen
-  A program that generates a README.md file from prompts in the command-line
+  A program that generates a README.md file from prompts in the command-line.
+  It was created as a way to increase productivity efficiency by generating the readme file for a project, enabling the user to spend more time on the project.
   ## Getting Started
   Please add the following to run readmeGen:
   ```